St Peter's Church Village Clock Appeal

-St Peter's church is a much loved and significant landmark in the village of Langford Budville.
-Whilst they may not necessarily be members of the congregation, the Friends of St Peter's support the upkeep of this special place from the restoration of the clock and organ, two important historical artefacts, to the maintenance of the building itself.
+St Peter's church is a much loved and significant landmark in the village of Langford Budville which has hosted centuries of special occasions.
+Whilst they may not necessarily be members of the congregation, there are plenty of friends of St Peter's in our community who support the upkeep of this treasured place.
+We are currently focused on getting the village clock running.

 There are records of a church in Langford Budville at the beginning of the 13th century but the present structure dates from the early 1500s (first mention 1509).
 A detailed history of the church, written by M.B.McDermott, can be downloaded below.
 It includes references to architectural changes, the mysterious Langford Needle, the original "St Peter's Ale" and the annual tradition of "Clipping The Tower", as well as the perennial issue of keeping a rector in residence!